Student Choice Initiative: Permitted compulsory fees

 Health and dental plans could also be compulsory, if an opt-out was provided to students with pre-existing coverage.
 Transit passes could also be made compulsory if agreements with the relevant transit agency had been made prior to January 17, 2019.
 All other fees were required to be optional.

-Court Challenges
+Court challenges

 The SCI was met with wide criticism, as discussed further below.
-In May 2019, the York Federation of Students and the Canadian Federation of Students announced that they would be suing the government over the policy, arguing that it constituted interference in university affairs by the government.
+In May 2019, the Canadian Federation of Students - Ontario and the York Federation of Students announced that they would be suing the government over the policy, arguing that it constituted interference in university affairs by the government.

 Divisional Court

 A three-judge panel of the Divisional Court heard the case on October 11, 2019.
 The University of Toronto Graduate Students' Union (UTGSU) and B'nai Brith also intervened and made submissions to the court.
 The UTGSU took a position aligned with that of the applicants, while B'nai Brith shared the province's position.

 The Divisional Court issued its decision on November 21, 2019.
 The three-judge panel unanimously struck the SCI down, finding that the government had overstepped its authority over universities.
 The court also found that Policy Directive to colleges violated section 7 of the Ontario Colleges of Applied Arts and Technology Act, 2002, which states that nothing in that Act restricts a student governing body of a college elected by the students of the college from carrying out its normal activities, including policy directives of the Minister of Training, Colleges, and Universities.

 Additionally, the ruling stated that:"University and college student associations are private not-for profit corporations.
 Ontario does not fund these associations directly or indirectly.
 Ontario does not control these associations directly or indirectly.
 There is no statutory authority authorizing Cabinet or the Minister to interfere in the internal affairs of these student associations.
 The autonomy of universities, as private institutions, is fundamental to the academic freedom that is their hallmark."